 If maps best show the “bad people” Trump wants to be kept out of the country, was the formulation of the executive order on refugees and visas outside traditional interagency processes, or operational guidance, made decisively on a map?

-As much as a visa waiver, the deep international alienation that the executive order achieved is an arrogant strike against involvement in a region where the United States was until recently militarily engaged.
+As much as a visa waiver, or a permanent ban on refugees, the deep international alienation that the executive order achieved is an arrogant strike against involvement in a region where the United States was until very recently not only militarily engaged, but whose civilian populations were quite heavily bombed.
 To be sure, the intent to issue a ban on Muslim refugees had been repeatedly raised on the campaign trail in 2016, enough to make it seem a reasonable proposition, if one without grounds.
 The notion was floated from Trump’s very first television advertisements of the campaign as an illustration of his promise to provide a total image of national safety –and, albeit misleadingly, to remove its vulnerability from external threats.

 Although the Ban aims to remove the specter of a jihadist threat, it is based on a deeply disruptive reorientation of the map, designating many as enemies of the nation without any grounds.
-Yet it shares continuities with disturbing traditions granting exta-constitutional authority to an executive branch of government to defend nations against external enemies.
+Yet it shares continuities with disturbing traditions granting exta-constitutional authority to an executive to defend us against the specter of external enemies.

 Still from Donald Trump’s First Campaign Ad (2016)